-Two-Factor Authentication – also known as 2FA, TFA, or two step verification – is an extra layer of security that ensures a person trying to log into an online account is who they say they are.
+Two-Factor Authentication – also known as 2FA, TFA, or two-step verification – is an extra layer of security that ensures a person trying to log into an online account is who they say they are.
 Logging in via 2FA requires not only a username and password, but also something that only that user has, such as a piece of information only they would know, or a physical token or mobile device.
 For the University’s purposes, we are adopting the use of a personal device that only the user has; a mobile phone or tablet.

-Before enrolling for two-factor authentication, please ensure you are currently using a strong password (preferably a passphrase).
+Before registering for two-factor authentication, please ensure you are currently using a strong password (preferably a passphrase).
 Please set a new strong, memorable password using the Password Changer tool on the staff homepage prior to enrolling for 2FA.

 Table of Contents:

-- Enrolling for 2-Factor Authentication
+- Registering for 2-Factor Authentication

 - Authenticating with Duo

 - Adding or changing devices in Duo

 - Removing a device from Duo

 Duo is the University’s external provider of two-factor authentication security.
 To register for 2FA:

 - Login with your University of Waikato login as required